 The David L. Stanley White County Center serves the diverse educational needs of residents living in the White County area, which is in the northern portion of Southeastern Illinois College's district.
-A variety of transferable baccalaureate, vocational, and non-credit community education courses are offered.
+A variety of transferable baccalaureate, vocational, and community education courses are offered.
 The Center is a receiving as well as a broadcasting site for distance learning classes.
-A computer lab is also available onsite.
-A complete range of services, including registration and placement testing, are offered to assist students.
+A computer lab is also available on-site.
 Regular hours of operation are Monday through Thursday from 9 a.m. to 4 p.m. throughout the year.
-The White County Center serves as a host site for the Illinois Worknet Center which provides services through the Illinois Department of Employment Security (IDES) and Southern 14 Workforce Investment Board (WIOA partner).
-For more information on classes and services offered, contact the David L. Stanley White County Center at 1700 College Avenue in Carmi, or call 618-382-8869.
+The White County Center serves as a host site for the Illinois Worknet Center, which provides services through the Illinois Department of Employment Security (IDES) and Southern 14 Workforce Investment Board (WIOA partner).
+For more information on classes and services offered, contact the David L. Stanley White County Center located at 1700 College Avenue in Carmi, or call 618-382-8869.